Higher Toda brackets and the Adams spectral sequence in triangulated categories: 3 -fold Toda brackets

 \begin{rem} In the literature, there are variations of these definitions, which sometimes differ by a sign.
 With the notion of cofiber sequence implicitly used in~\cite{Toda62}, our definitions agree with Toda's.
 The Toda bracket also depends on the choice of triangulation.
 Given a triangulation, there is an associated negative triangulation whose distinguished triangles are those triangles whose negatives are distinguished in the original triangulation (see~\cite{Balmer02}).
 Negating a triangulation negates the $3$-fold Toda brackets.
 Dan Isaksen has pointed out to us that in the stable homotopy category there are $3$-fold Toda brackets which are not equal to their own negatives.
 For example, Toda showed in~\cite{Toda62}*{Section~VI.v, and Theorems~7.4 and~14.1} that the Toda bracket $\lan 2 \sigma, 8, \nu \ran$ has no indeterminacy and contains an element $\zeta$ of order $8$.
 We give another example in Example~\ref{ex:negative}. \end{rem}

 The following proposition can be found in \cite{Sagave08}*{Remark 4.5 and Figure 2} and was kindly pointed out by Fernando Muro.
 It is also proved in \cite{Meier12}*{\S 4.6}.
-We provide a different proof more in the spirit of what we do later.
+We provide a different proof more in the spirit of this article.
 In the case of spaces, it was originally proved by Toda \cite{Toda62}*{Proposition 1.7}.

 \begin{prop} The iterated cofiber, fiber-cofiber, and iterated fiber definitions of Toda brackets coincide.
 More precisely, for any diagram $X_0 \ral{f_1} X_1 \ral{f_2} X_2 \ral{f_3} X_3$ in $\cat{T}$, the following subsets of $\cat{T}(\Si X_0, X_3)$ are equal: